apache/tvm/docs/dev/virtual_machine.rst

 An important part of this infrastructure is a compiler from Relay's full IR into a sequence of bytecode.
 The VM compiler transforms a ``tvm::relay::Module`` into a ``tvm::relay::vm::Executable``.
 The executable contains a set of compiled functions, the compiled functions are contained in ``tvm::relay::vm::Function``.
-The functions contain metadata about the the function as well as its compiled bytecode.
+The functions contain metadata about the function as well as its compiled bytecode.
 The emitted executable object then can be loaded and run by a ``tvm::relay::vm::VirtualMachine`` object.
 For full definitions of the data structures, please see `include/tvm/runtime/vm.h`_.

 Optimizations
 ~~~~~~~~~~~~~